jcomellas/getopt/README.markdown

                 }
         ].

-And this command line invocation:
+And this command line:

-    $ ./ex1.escript -h myhost --port 1000 -x myfile.txt dummy1 dummy2
+    Args = "-h myhost --port 1000 -x myfile.txt dummy1 dummy2"

-The arguments would be:
+Which could also be passed in the format the ``main/1`` function receives the arguments in escripts:

     Args = ["-h", "myhost", "--port", "1000", "-x", "myfile.txt", "dummy1", "dummy2"].

-So, the call to ``getopt:parse/2``:
+The call to ``getopt:parse/2``:

     > getopt:parse(OptSpec, Args).

-Would return:
+Will return:

     {ok,{[{host,"myhost"},
           {port,1000},